Xevion/phototag/README.md

     </sub>
 </div>

 Phototag is a personal tool I use to automatically generate and layer tags describing a photo in a fast and easy way.
 It uses Google's Vision API and supports IPTC metadata and Adobe XMP Sidecar files on Windows.

 ## How does it work?

 This application is built in Python and utilizes the `google-cloud` python module family.

-All requirements will be automatically be installed whenever `pip install .` is ran inside the `phototag` directory.

 The basic process for each photo be tagged is as follows

 1. Build relevant paths and identify important information used throughout the process
 2. Save RAW files as JPEG using `rawpy`
 3. Optimize JPEG files using thumbnailing and quality measures
 4. Open and send the file to Google using the Vision API with `google_cloud.vision`
 5. Compile and save the image's labels from Google
-    a.
-JPEGs use the `iptcinfo3` module to save
+    - JPEGs use the `iptcinfo3` module to save
-    b.
-RAW files use a messy implementation of the `xml` module to read and write tags (experimental) from and to the XMP Sidecar file used by Adobe
+    - RAW files use a messy implementation of the `xml` module to read and write tags (experimental) from and to the XMP Sidecar file used by Adobe
 6. Delete the temporary (optimized) file and move the original image to the output folder.

-The command used to access this program is `phototag run`, which would process and label all eligible images in the working directory.
+The command used to access this program is `phototag run`, which would process and label all eligible images in the current working directory.

 ## Features